 Closer to Home

 Most of the Districts (regional subdivisions) of the Barbershop Harmony Society host regular education events, mainly weekend events.
-You can locate education events closer to home at the District Schools Page.
+You can locate education events closer to home on the Districts page.